Startups

 SaaS Valuations: Here’s How to Properly Value Your SaaS Startup

 Selling your startup is more than difficult.
-However, if you feel that the time has come, your only concern will then be to not leave any money on the table.
+However, if you feel that the time has come, your only concern will then be not to leave any money on the table.
 The potentially life-changing windfall of money that the sale of your SaaS startup can bring will set you up nicely for your next startup.
 Or that perpetual vacation if you’re ready to retire.
 This is where SaaS valuations come in.

 No matter whether they are vertical or horizontal SaaS, SaaS startups looking to sell don’t stay on the market for long.
 Such is the demand from major tech companies who actively look for startups to acquire that can help improve their products and services.
 Institutional investors are also eager to get a piece of the action.